-I’m Jim Kozel, a luthier, guitarist, songwriter and teacher.
+I’m Jim Kozel, Cleveland-based luthier, guitarist, songwriter and teacher.
 Music is the heart and soul of my life.
-I have been performing my musical stories for well over half a century.
-I have been setting up, repairing and building instruments for nearly that long.
+I have been performing my musical stories for well over half a century; setting up, repairing and building instruments for nearly that long.
 Your instrument needs to fit you like a comfortable old pair of jeans.
 I approach every repair, setup or commission with that in mind.
 This website was created as a BLOG space so you can leave comments and ask questions.

 Jim Kozel & Friends performed at the 2016 Yasgur Road Reunion on Yasgur’s Farm this past Saturday, August 13th.
 We had a blast being part of the weekend.
 Here’s a video montage of our performance.

 Kathy and I had a blast playing for friends at the Old Prague Restaurant in Vermilion, Ohio this past Sunday, August 7th.
 Here’s a short video montage of part of the afternoon complete with Harley street noise…